QuantEcon/lecture-python-intro/lectures/commod_price.md

 As a consequence, both [](eq:arbi) and [](eq:pmco) hold.

-We have found an equilibrium.
+We have found an equilibrium, which verifies the ansatz.

 ### Computing the equilibrium